Afghanistan: Pakistan rejoices at Taliban victory as West flounders | DW | 18.08.2021

 He criticized those left-wing intellectuals who are not ready to accept the Taliban's victory.

-Analyst Wizarat believes that a number of secular and liberal Pakistanis are also hailing the fall of Kabul.
+Wizarat said a number of secular and liberal Pakistanis were also hailing the fall of Kabul.
 "Many educated Pakistanis believe that the US is an imperial power that was after the mineral resources of Afghanistan and that the tiny force of the Taliban has defeated a mighty empire that has attacked many poor countries in the past," she said.

 Some critics believe that the Islamization instigated by dictator General Zia created a particular mindset that throws support behind every retrogressive group and outfit.